pappricot/json-to-excel-client/README.md

 # JSOn-to-Excel (aka Scrape Me)

-Inspired by my need to automate my daily manual web scrapping for work, I present an example of an automated web scrapping app that will also import the findings to an excel spreadsheet.
+Inspired by my need to automate my daily manual web scrapping for work, I present an example of an automated web scrapping app based on the term searched that will also import the findings to an excel spreadsheet.

 Live link: https://json-to-excel-client.herokuapp.com/